Blurred Lines: Controversy and criticism

-One of the most controversial pop songs in history, "Blurred Lines" was criticized upon release for trivializing sexual violence, objectifying women, and "reinforcing rape myths".
-Katie Russell, a spokeswoman for Rape Crisis, a charity that raises awareness and understanding of sexual violence, said the lyrics glamorized violence against women and reinforced rape myths.
-They thought the lyrics and the video seemed to objectify and degrade women, using "misogynistic language and imagery that many people would find not only distasteful or offensive but also really quite old fashioned".
-They concluded, saying certain lyrics are "explicitly sexually violent and appear to reinforce victim-blaming rape myths".
+Upon its release, "Blurred Lines" faced criticism from commentators for trivializing sexual violence, objectifying women, and perpetuating rape myths.
+Katie Russell, a spokeswoman for Rape Crisis England & Wales, a feminist charity that raises awareness and understanding of sexual violence, said the lyrics glamorized violence against women and reinforced rape myths.
+She argued that the song's lyrics and music video objectified and demeaned women, contending that many considered it offensive and outdated.
+She concluded by saying certain lyrics are "explicitly sexually violent and appear to reinforce victim-blaming rape myths."

-In the United Kingdom, more than 20 universities banned the song from use at student events.
-At the University of Edinburgh, students' association officials stated that the song violates its policy against "rape culture and lad banter" and promotes an unhealthy attitude towards sex and consent.
-It was also banned at other British institutions, including Plymouth University, Leeds University, University of Derby, Queen Mary University of London, Kingston University, University of Bolton, Queen's University Belfast, University of Birmingham, University of East Anglia, University of the West of Scotland, and a number of Oxford and Durham colleges.
-Students at the University of Exeter voted for a condemnation of the lyrics to be issued by the Students' Guild.
-In Marshfield, Wisconsin, Lisa Joling, head coach of the Marshfield High School dance team, was fired in August 2013, three days after a halftime performance by her dance class to the song.
+In the United Kingdom, some universities banned the song from use at student events.
+At the University of Edinburgh, students' association officials stated that the song violated its policy against "rape culture and lad banter" and promoted an unhealthy attitude towards sex and consent.
+It was also banned at the universities of Bolton, Derby, Kingston, Leeds and West of Scotland.
+Students at the University of Exeter voted against a ban but for a condemnation of the lyrics to be issued by the Students' Guild.

+In the U.S., in Marshfield, Wisconsin, Lisa Joling, head coach of the Marshfield High School dance team, was fired in August 2013, three days after a halftime performance by her dance class to the song.

 Williams initially defended "Blurred Lines".
 The singer told NPR there was nothing misogynistic about it, and that he was grateful to everybody that supported the song.
-Further defending the song, Williams mentioned to Pitchfork that there was nothing controversial about the song and appreciated how "Blurred Lines" helped Thicke "to a place where he deserves to be vocally".
-In October 2019, Williams told GQ he "didn't get it" because he thought women enjoyed the song and connected to its "energetic spirit".
-The singer then said he realized that there are men who use "that same language" when taking advantage of a woman.
-The singer said he did not act or think like that.
-He only cared about how it affected women.
-It opened his mind to what was actually being sung in the song and how it could make a person feel.
-He concluded by mentioning he realized that "we live in a chauvinist culture in our country.
-Hadn't realized that.
-Didn't realize that some of my songs catered to that."
+Further defending the song, Williams mentioned to Pitchfork that there was nothing controversial about the song and appreciated how "Blurred Lines" helped Thicke "to a place where he deserves to be vocally."
+In an interview with GQ in October 2019, Williams explained that he had misunderstood the backlash, assuming the song appealed to women.
+He stated that the song reflected elements of a "chauvinistic culture" and admitted that some of his music had reinforced those attitudes.